 25 of 25

 What: The annual Liberty by the Lake festivities begin at 7:45 a.m. with a one-mile fun run followed by 5K and 10K runs.
 The annual parade starts at 10 a.m.
-Festivities start back up at 4 p.m. and include a BMX stunt show, magic show, interactive percussion show, tumbleweed-crossing performances, a salsa competition and a watermelon-eating contest.
-If you have kids, head to the Family Fun Zone, which features obstacle courses, train rides, face painting and bounce houses.
+Festivities start back up at 4 p.m. and include a BMX stunt show, dog show, science show, and a watermelon-eating contest.
+If you have kids, head to the Family Fun Zone, which features obstacle courses, train rides, face painting, and bounce houses.
 At 9:30 p.m., the fireworks show starts and will be set to patriotic music that can also be heard on 99.9 FM.

 Where: Stewart Creek Park, 3700 Sparks Road, The Colony, TX 75056